-Indeed, so overlooked is this gorgeous primate that until very recently the golden monkey was considered just a novelty sub-species of the more wide-spread blue monkey.
+Indeed, so overlooked is this fascinating primate that until very recently the golden monkey was considered just a novelty sub-species of the more wide-spread blue monkey.
 So why should an animal, so attractive and entertaining to watch, be so blanked by us, celebrity-obsessed humans?

 Well, unfortunately for the golden monkey, it chose to make its home in the high, cloudy volcanic forests in and around the Virunga mountains of Rwanda, Uganda and the eastern Democratic Republic of the Congo (DR Congo or DRC).
 And these forests are also home to that most enigmatic of all primates: the mountain gorilla.

 So, while all the monkey business focuses on mountain gorilla tourism and conservation, the golden monkeys play in the shadows with only few human visitors making the effort to go and see them.

 Despite the name, many people would say that Uganda’s smallest national park actually offers better golden monkey viewing than it does gorilla viewing.
 There are two types of monkey viewing on offer here.